raspberrypi/documentation/configuration/wireless/access-point.md

 sudo systemctl stop hostapd
 ```

-To ensure that after install that an updated kernel is configured correctly, reboot:
+To ensure that an updated kernel is configured correctly after install, reboot:
 ```
 sudo reboot
 ```